cncf/tag-security/assessments/projects/custodian/joint-review.md

 Cloud Custodian is a YAML DSL-based stateless rules engine operated via a CLI, easily triggered from a cloud-resident cron task or containerized workload.
 It supports the practice of policy-as-code — policy being expressed as rules that the CLI uses to check cloud configurations.
 The code artifacts serve as documentation of the configuration policies in effect in a given environment.

 NOTE: Humans must map written compliance or security documented policies to specific Custodian YAML first.

 At the moment, Cloud Custodian supports the most common public cloud providers: AWS, Azure, and GCP.
-Executed against these environments, with the corresponding YAML rules, Cloud Custodian can check cloud settings via the clouds’ APIs for encryption and access requirements, tagging policies, cost management, removal of abandoned resources, and automated scheduling of resources during off-hours.
+Executed against these environments, with the corresponding YAML rules, Cloud Custodian can check cloud settings via cloud APIs for encryption and access requirements, tagging policies, cost management, removal of abandoned resources, and automated management of resources during off-hours.

 Custodian currently has [prototyped Kubernetes cluster support as documented here](https://github.com/cloud-custodian/cloud-custodian/pull/2760).